 Executive Committee.
-The Board of Directors has empowered its Executive Committee to act in the board's place when the Board of Directors is not in session, during which time the Executive Committee possesses all of the board's powers in the management of the business and affairs of M&T Bank Corporation except as otherwise limited by law.
-The

-Executive Committee met once during 2010.
+The Board of Directors has empowered its Executive Committee to act when the Board of Directors is not in session, during which time the Executive Committee possesses all of the board's powers in the management of the business and affairs of M&T Bank Corporation except as otherwise limited by law.
+The Executive Committee did not meet during 2011.
 Messrs.
-Wilmers (Chairman), Baird, Bennett, Buckley and Hodgson served as members of the Executive Committee throughout 2010.
+Wilmers (Chairman), Baird, Bennett, Buckley and Hodgson served as members of the Executive Committee throughout 2011.

-The Executive Committee operates under a written charter setting out the functions and responsibilities of this committee, a copy of which is available on M&T Bank Corporation's website at ir.mandtbank.com/ corp.gov.cfm.
+The Executive Committee operates under a written charter setting out the functions and responsibilities of this committee, a copy of which is available on M&T Bank Corporation's website at ir.mandtbank.com/corpgov.cfm.

-CODES OF BUSINESS CONDUCT AND ETHICS
+CODES OF ETHICS

-M&T Bank Corporation has historically provided all of its new employees with a copy of an employee handbook that has included a code of business ethics.
-In addition, M&T Bank Corporation has required new employees to certify that they are responsible for reading and familiarizing themselves with the employee handbook and its contents, including the code of business ethics, and adhering to such policies and procedures.
+M&T Bank Corporation has historically provided all of its new employees with a copy of an employee handbook that has included a Code of Business Conduct and Ethics.
+In addition, M&T Bank Corporation has required new employees to certify that they are responsible for reading and familiarizing themselves with the employee handbook and its contents, including the Code of Business Conduct and Ethics, and adhering to such policies and procedures.

-M&T Bank Corporation has a Code of Business Conduct and Ethics for its directors, officers, employees, as well as its agents and representatives, including consultants.
+M&T Bank Corporation's Code of Business Conduct and Ethics applies to its directors, officers, employees, as well as its agents and representatives, including consultants.
 The Code of Business Conduct and Ethics requires that individuals avoid conflicts of interest, comply with all laws and other legal requirements, conduct business in an honest and ethical manner and otherwise act with integrity and in the best interests of M&T Bank Corporation.
 In addition, the Code of Business Conduct and Ethics encourages individuals to report any illegal or unethical behavior that they observe.
-The Code of Business Conduct and Ethics is a guide to help ensure that all employees live up to the highest ethical standards.
+The Code of Business Conduct and Ethics is a guide to help ensure that all such individuals live up to the highest ethical standards.

 M&T Bank Corporation also has a Code of Ethics for CEO and Senior Financial Officers that applies to the chief executive officer, the chief financial officer, the controller and all other senior financial officers designated by the chief financial officer from time to time.
 This code of ethics supplements the Code of Business Conduct and Ethics and is intended to promote honest and ethical conduct, full and accurate reporting and compliance with laws as well as other matters.